Electronic ID Verification

-Handling identity checks digitally requires an element of trust – both from businesses and their customers.
-Consumers need to trust that wherever they’re submitting their information to is secure, while businesses need to trust that the software they’re using is robust.
+Handling electronic ID checks requires an element of trust – both from businesses and from their customers.
+It’s crucial for consumers to trust the security of the tool or recipient they’re submitting their information to, while businesses must be able to trust the integrity of their own EIDV software.

-This tool pulls in up-to-date social media mentions of each of the high street and challenger banks, analysing sentiment to show which are the most and least trusted by their customers.
+This convenient tool pools any up-to-date social media mentions of every major high street and challenger bank.
+The sentiment of this content is then analysed, to provide an indication of which banks are the most and least trusted by their customers.

-So, is there a trust issue among businesses when it comes to electronic checks?
-EIDV really is one of the most secure and efficient ways of checking an individual’s identity.
-However, SmartSearch research** has revealed that although almost 80% of businesses now use this method, almost half (47%) of senior decision makers admit there is some level of distrust in automated identity checks, while 21% still don’t trust automation at all.
+So, is there a trust issue among businesses when it comes to electronic ID checks?
+EIDV is widely considered to be one of the most secure, efficient ways of confirming a person’s identity.
+And yet, SmartSearch research* has revealed that while almost 80% of businesses now perform electronic ID verification, 47% of senior decision-makers admit there is a level of distrust in automated identity checks, while 21% don’t trust automation at all.

 Who uses EIDV and why?